pilbert12/historical-chat/README.md

 An AI-powered chat interface that combines Wikipedia knowledge with advanced language models to provide comprehensive answers to historical questions.

+Go to historical-chat.streamlit.app to use the free webhosted app.

 ## Features

 ### Core Functionality